Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Topologies

 \section{Topologies}

-In this section, we introduce the trilogy of Grothendieck topology, Lawvere--Tierney topologies and covering topologies on an arbitrary topos.
+In this section, we introduce the trilogy of extended Grothendieck topology, covering topologies, and Lawvere--Tierney topologies on an arbitrary topos.

-The classical theory of Grothendieck topologies limit their definition to presheaf categories $\PSh \cK$ as a structure on the category $\cK$.
-We take here a more intrinsic point of view and define a Grothendieck topology in a topos $\cE$ as a class of monomorphisms satisfying some stability condition \cref{definitionGrothtop}.
-We prove in \cref{Gtop=Gtop} that when $\cE=\PSh\cK$, this notion is equivalent to the notion introduced in \cite[Definition 6.2.2.1]{Lurie:HTT}.
+The classical theory of Grothendieck topologies limit their definition to presheaf topoi $\PSh C$ as a structure on the category $ C$.
+Our definition does not use the choice of a generating category: we define extended Grothendieck topologies on a topos $\cE$ as a class of monomorphisms satisfying some stability conditions (\cref{definitionGrothtop}).
+When $\cE=\PSh C$, we prove in \cref{Gtop=Gtop} that this notion is equivalent to the notion introduced in \cite[Definition 6.2.2.1]{Lurie:HTT}.

-We then define the notion of a Lawvere--Tierney topology on $\cE$ in \cref{LawvereTierney}, basically importing the definition for 1-topoi.
-The main result of this section is \cref{LT-topoGroth}, establishing a bijective correspondance between Grothendieck topologies and Lawvere--Tierney topologies.
-This equivalence is quite useful to study Grothendieck topologies.
-Any Lawvere--Tierney topology naturally defines a factorization system on monomorphisms (see \cref{LTtop}) which is an important tool to prove results on Grothendieck topologies (eg. \cref{cor:freeGtop,thmmonogenicmod17})
+In the second section, we prove that every extended Grothendieck topology is of small generation (\cref{Gtoparesmall}) and that the poset of extended Grothendieck topologies is small (\cref{cor:GTop-is-small}).
+The proof rely on the existence of a subobject classifier in any Grothendieck topos (\cref{mono-classifier}) and on the notion of univalent family of monomorphisms (\cref{def:univ-mono}).

-Finally, the last section introduces the notion of covering topologies, which are the acyclic classes containing the class of surjections.
-Covering topologies can be thought of as an intrinsic version of pretopologies in the sense that they are exactly the classes of maps that become surjective in some localization.
-In \cref{thm:covering-top}, we prove that covering topologies are in bijection with Grothendieck topologies (another application of \cref{LTtop}).
-We will see across the paper that it is sometimes more convenient to present a localization in terms of the maps that become surjective instead of the maps that become invertible.
+We then introduce the notion of covering topology, which is an acyclic class containing the class of surjections.
+Covering topologies can be thought of as a version of pretopologies which do not depend on the choice of a generating category.
+We shall see in \cref{cor:cov=invsurj} that they are exactly the classes of maps that become surjective in some localization.
+In \cref{thm:covering-top}, we prove that covering topologies are in bijection with extended Grothendieck topologies.
+We will see across the paper that it is sometimes more convenient to present a localization in terms of the maps that become surjective instead of the maps that become invertible. \Cref{thm:tripleadj-acyclic} shows that covering topologies are a natural notion in the articulation of acyclic classes and extended Grothendieck topologies.

+We define also the notion of a Lawvere--Tierney topology in \cref{LawvereTierney}, simply importing the definition from the theory of 1-topoi.
+Any Lawvere--Tierney topology naturally defines a factorization system on monomorphisms (see \cref{LTtop}) which is the restriction to monomorphism of a modality on the topos (\cref{cor:ptopmodality}).
+The main result of this section is \cref{LT-topoGroth}, establishing a bijective correspondence between extended Grothendieck topologies and Lawvere--Tierney topologies.

+Finally, the section explains how a topology on a topos $\cE$ is entirely determined by its restriction to the associated 1-topos $\cE\truncated 0$ of 0-truncated objects (\Cref{prop:bijLTLT,cor:bijGTGT}).